 Debriefing of observers is a specially arranged session with the observer and designated debriefing personnel after a deployment to ensure that the data and information collected by an observer is checked for discrepancies and can be corrected before the information is entered into a database or used for analysis.
 It is also a period when the observer can report observations for further attention.

-All programmes and providers will provide the protocols followed for briefings and debriefings for review.

 Minimum Standards for Briefing and Debriefing Training